 Also in 2008, Mr. Richards co-founded the Atlantic Coast Invitational Rugby Tournament, which brings together men’s teams from the Atlantic Coast Conference (ACC) universities.
 He is an experienced and qualified sports coach in Rugby Football and has coached university men’s teams at The University of Maryland – Baltimore County, The University of North Carolina at Chapel Hill, and Virginia Tech.
 He is also a qualified instructor in caving, sailing, climbing, mountaineering and kayaking.

-Married with two young daughters and a son who recently graduated from college, Mr. Richards and his family live in Amherst, Virginia, USA.
+Married with two daughters and a son who live in Texas, Mr. Richards and his family live in Central New York, USA.
 He has been a regular writer and contributor of rugby coaching columns for various publications, including American Rugby News and Rugby America.
 He was editor of his father’s non-fiction book Return to Aden (by Peter Richards, 2004).
 He has authored two novels, The Devil’s Wave and Imperial Blood.
-His first non-fiction book, The Flag, was published by Casemate on November 14th, 2017.
+His first non-fiction book, The Flag, was published by Casemate on November 14th, 2017, and his new offering, After the wall came down, released by Casemate in March 2021.